Tier 2 Course 006

 • Jugular vein, right side

-• Tracheal shift to the left side
+• Tracheal shift to the right side

 Pathologies